View full guide »

 In Canada, unless otherwise exempt, a distribution of securities cannot be completed without the filing of a prospectus.
 This requirement is intended to protect investors.

 A prospectus is a comprehensive disclosure document providing detailed information on the issuer's business and the securities being offered.
 Furthermore, if the distribution of securities is made by an entity that is engaged in the business - or holding itself out as engaging in the business - of trading in securities, the entity must be registered as a dealer.
-This helps to ensure that securities are sold by qualified people who have a duty to know their clients and assess the suitability of their clients' investments.
+This helps to ensure that securities are sold by qualified people who have a duty to know their clients, to understand the features and risks of the securities they are selling, and to assess the suitability of their clients' investments.

-Reporting issuers (i.e., public companies) may avoid prospectus requirements by distributing securities to "accredited investors" (i.e., specified institutional investors and individual investors who meet a certain threshold of net worth or taxable income).
+Reporting issuers (i.e., public companies) may avoid prospectus requirements by distributing securities to "accredited investors" (i.e., specified institutional investors and individual investors who meet a certain threshold of net worth or taxable income) or by relying on other exemptions from the prospectus requirements.

 Private corporations in Canada may avoid prospectus requirements by relying on a "private issuer" prospectus exemption.
 This exemption applies in cases where the corporation has fewer than 50 shareholders, securities that are closely held by a prescribed group of non-public investors - i.e., family, close friends and business associates, and accredited investors - and a restriction on the transfer of the corporation's securities.